PlaidCloud/docs/docs/source/plaidcloud/getting_started/index.rst

 Workflows do the work.

-There is no limits to the number of steps in a workflow, allowing each step to be as simple or complex as needed to do the job.
+There is no limit to the number of steps in a workflow, allowing each step to be as simple or complex as needed to do the job.

-Initially, the "Workflows" panel will be emtpy, but the below table shows a list of workflows within a project.
+Initially, the "Workflows" panel will be emtpy, but the workflow hierarchy shows a list of workflows within a project.

 As a Workflow runs, its status is updated in real time to allow users to